FabianSieper/countDots/README.md

 # Installation

 ### Requirements
 To use this application a python of version `3.9.7` (https://www.python.org/downloads/) or higher is recommended.
-Additionally the following packages are required:
+Additionally, the following packages are required:
 - cv2
 - tkinter
 - tqdm